 About

-The General Division’s Veterans Treatment Court (VTC) was initiated in November of 2013, and since its inception to the end of 2016, 124 offenders have participated in the program.
+The General Division’s Veteran’s Treatment Court (VTC) was initiated in November of 2013, and since its inception to July of 2022, 231 offenders have participated in the program.
 In order to qualify for participation in this specialty court, the offender must be an honorably discharged veteran, and both males and females are permitted to participate.
 He or she may or may not have been in combat, and while some VTC offenders have been diagnosed with post-traumatic stress disorder, it is not a requirement to be eligible for the program.
 Most participants have a severe drug and/or alcohol addiction, or they are using multiple kinds of illegal drugs and have committed a felony.

 As with all of our specialty courts, the General Division utilizes outside facilities to treat drug and alcohol-addicted offenders.
-While most VTC participants are treated a Veterans Administration facilities, those who do not qualify for such services may be treated at NOVA House, Cornerstone Project, or Samaritan Behavioral Health.
+While most VTC participants are treated a Veterans Administration facilities, those who do not qualify for such services may be treated at an outside treatment agency.

 Goal:

-To assist veterans who are involved in the criminal justice system the opportunity to address issues that led to their involvement with the Court.
+To assist veterans who are involved in the criminal justice system in addressing the issues that led to their involvement with the Court.

 Criteria:

-- Any offender placed on Community Control or Intervention in Lieu of Conviction in the Montgomery County Common Pleas Court.
+- Any client placed on Community Control or Intervention in Lieu of Conviction in the Montgomery County Common Pleas Court.

 Objective: